GT23D-Bench: A Comprehensive General Text-to-3D Generation Benchmark: The Proposed GT23D-Bench

-To thoroughly evaluate Textual-3D alignment, we consider the alignment between text and various levels of 3D representation, from high-level semantics to detailed features.
-These representations include point clouds (\ref{text-point}), multi-view images (\ref{text-mv}), and attributes (\ref{text-attribute}).
+To thoroughly evaluate semantic consistency, we assess the alignment between textual descriptions and various levels of 3D representation, ranging from high-level semantics to detailed features.
+Specifically, we measure text-to-point-cloud consistency, text-to-multi-view consistency, and text-to-3D attribute consistency.